MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

    * SystemAsset (boolean) - If `true`, the file is one of Misty's default system audio assets.
 If `false`, a user created the file.

 ### GetImage

-Obtains a system or user-uploaded image file currently stored on Misty
+Obtains a system or user-uploaded image file.

 Endpoint: GET &lt;robot-ip-address&gt;/api/images?FileName=&lt;name-of-image-file.extension&gt;